sentamalin/beakermentions/README.md

 For more information on Beakermentions, visit [Beakermentions: Webmentions for Beaker Browser][7]

+## This Project Is Archived

+It was cool at the time to be able to essentially send and receive webmentions, but as I've started working more and more at my primary job post-pandemic, I've been coding less and less on this.
+As Beaker Browser is archived as of 27 December 2022, consequently I'm archiving Beakermentions, Beakermentions Endpoint, and Beakermentions Validator.

 ## License

 Written in 2020 by [Don Geronimo][2].
 To the extent possible under law, Don Geronimo has waived all copyright and related or neighboring rights to Beakermentions by publishing it under the [CC0 1.0 Universal Public Domain Dedication][3].
 This work is published from the United States.